Jack McDaniel Memorial Fellowship

 Prerequisites & eligibility

-This fellowship is offered to North American orthopedic residents specializing in trauma surgery.
+This fellowship is offered to North American orthopedic residents and fellows specializing in trauma surgery.
 Candidate must be a subscribing member of AO Trauma and have completed the following:

 - Completed all but the final year of training in their specialty at the time of activation of the fellowship OR